IFTTT/JazzHands/README.md

 Open `JazzHandsDemo.xcworkspace` to see a simple demonstration of moving, scaling, fading, and transforming views in a scrolling app intro.

 To run the example project, clone the repo, and run `pod install` from the `Example` directory.

+##JazzHands in Swift

+Looking to incorporate Jazz Hands into your Swift project?
+Check out [`RazzleDazzle`](https://github.com/IFTTT/RazzleDazzle), our brand new scrolling keyframe animations library reimagined in Swift.

 ##Installation